zacanger/niddesa/book/00-introduction.md

 changing the words we use a bit won't change the things themselves.
 The Chinese variously translates Bhagavā as _Lord_, _World-Honored One_, and _Blessed One_, and other English translations will also sometimes just write _Bhagavāt_; I've chosen to use _Blessed One_ because I like the feel of it.
+I have also chosen not to capitalize pronouns when referring to the Buddha, as I feel that creates too much of a god-like air; Christians capitalize pronouns when referring to their god, but the Buddha was not a god, he was a human teacher.

 For readability, I have omitted and abbreviated some stock passages which are repeated verbatim, as well as concluding sentences of each paragraph when they